falkr/ttm4115/pages/learning/grading.md

 * The system specification in its final version, which students create together in designated development teams.
 These deliveries are handed in once per team on behalf of all team members.

+* Code for the implemented system

+* A recorded screencast that demonstrates the implemented system

 * Each student provides feedback to earlier versions of system specification of other teams.
 This feedback, as given to other teams, is part of the portfolio.

 * Each student works individually on a reflective essay, which is part of the portfolio.